jbinko/UGEN/README.md

 ### Features

 - Flexible and easy to use pattern language describing rules/patterns and combinatorial logic
-- Supports rules, automatic dependencies, intents and entities to label data
+- Supports rules, automatic tracking of dependencies between rules, intents and entities to label data
 - Generates LUIS JSON compatible file with utterances annotated with intents and entities including start/end entities positions
 - Can print expanded rules/utterances to validate intermediate or complete results on the screen
 - Specifically designed language and crafted parser for parsing rules (based on ANTLR 4.0 grammar)